sybrew/the-seo-framework/readme.txt

 			* When triple-clicking on the title addition, you'll select the whole input.
 		* When updating the SEO settings, but when no settings have been changed, you now get a proper notification.
 		* The SEO Settings update notifications now also state that caches are flushed.
+		* HTML entities are now converted from your input to the examples and placeholders.
+Like in the Homepage SEO Settings' title-additions examples, and in the Open Graph and Twitter placeholders.
 	* **AI Generators:**
 		* **Descriptions:**
 			* They now work better with RTL languages, like Arabic and Hebrew; however, due to ambiguity in language construction, it will read from top to bottom (like the web is built), instead of bottom to top (like books are).
 			* It no longer slices the last sentence off; in extent, it now allows accidental full sentences.
 			* The excerpt clause trimming is now at least twice (to infinitely) as fast.
-			* They now work better with non-Roman languages, by using updated string length guidelines, this only works if your site-language is set to these (see the **Guidelines** section below.).
+			* They now work better with non-Roman languages, by using updated string length guidelines, this only works if your site-language is set to these (see the **Guidelines** (character) section below.).
+			* They now account for German's extra capitalization width.
 		* **Canonical URL:**
 			* The automatic scheme determination now uses the "Site Address" scheme in "General Settings" to fall back on.
 	* **Guidelines:**
 		* **Titles/Descriptions:**
 			* The character guidelines have been updated for these languages (_annotation: Language (language) @ adjusted/Roman_):
 				* Assamese (অসমীয়া) @ 148/160
+				* Austrian German (Österreichisch Deutsch) @ 158/160
+				* Swiss German (Schweiz Deutsch) @ 158/160
+				* German (Deutsch) @ 158/160
 				* Gujarati (ગુજરાતી) @ 148/160
 				* Malayalam (മലയാളം) @ 100/160
 				* Japanese (日本語) @ 70/160